xaadu/ostad-fullstack-b01-a01/README.md

 ### Tasks

 1. Design an HTML page with the contents as mentioned in the design in the `PDF` document.
-Name the document `index.html`.
+Name your html file `index.html`.
 2. Add an external CSS file to the `index.html` and design the website as close as possible to the design in the external CSS file.
-Name the file `style.css`.
+Name your CSS file `style.css`.
 Make sure the left bar stays at full screen, fixed, and should not be scrolled on scroll.
-The text `Thank you for choosing one room` shouldn't be shown by default.
+The text `Thank you for choosing 1 room` shouldn't be shown by default.
 3. Create a JavaScript file named `script.js` and connect it to the HTML file.
 4. Use JavaScript in the `Packages` section of the website to make the plus and minus buttons interactive.
 When the plus(+)/minus(-) button is clicked, the amount in the text `1 room`, and the amount `$199` should be changed accordingly.
 Like if someone clicks the plus(+) button one time, the text should be `2 room` and the amount should be `$298`.
 5. In the `Packages` section, when the `Sign Up` button is clicked, show the text `Thank you for choosing 1 room`.
 Use the number of rooms chosen before this step.
 This text should be shown only after clicking the `Sign Up` button.